87 pages 2 hours read

 Plot Summary

-Coraline is a perceptive and adventurous girl whose family has recently moved into a flat within a large, divided house.
+Coraline is a perceptive, adventurous girl whose family recently moved into a flat in a large, divided house.
 Coraline’s parents work from home in separate offices and have little time for her.
-They also cook food that Coraline doesn’t enjoy.
+They also cook food Coraline doesn’t enjoy.
 Her neighbors are Miss Spink and Miss Forcible, two aging former actresses who live in the downstairs flat, and Mr. Bobo, an eccentric old man training a mouse circus in the upstairs flat.
-There is also a black cat that wanders the grounds, but Coraline fails to befriend it.